-public int getAscendingDiagonalIndex() {...} public int getDescendingDiagonalIndex() {...} private List<Queen> queenList; '''
+public int getAscendingDiagonalIndex() {...} public int getDescendingDiagonalIndex() {...}

 A Queen instance has a Column (for example: 0 is column A, 1 is column B, ...) and a Row (its row, for example: 0 is row 0, 1 is row 1, ...).
 Based on the column and the row, the ascending diagonal line as well as the descending diagonal line can be calculated.
 The column and row indexes start from the upper left corner of the chessboard.